MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-01-12-support-new-requirements-mobilefirst-71.md

   name: Srihari Kulkarni
 ---

 MobileFirst Platform Foundation version v7.1 is approaching its end of support, which is on [March 31, 2020](https://www-01.ibm.com/support/docview.wss?uid=swg3s894700o65547s81).
-Any upcoming requirements or deprecations from the Apple or Google ecosystem are considered [new features](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/), and therefore _will not be supported even under an extended support contract_.
+Any upcoming requirements or deprecations from the Apple or Google ecosystem are considered [new features](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/), and therefore <span style="text-decoration: underline">will not be supported even under an extended support contract</span>.
 This applies to the following list of upcoming requirements.

 1. Use of UIWebView - New apps containing UIWebView [will not be accepted to the Apple App Store](https://developer.apple.com/news/?id=12232019b), starting April 2020 and app updates using UIWebView from December 2020.